TimoBechtel/template-ts-lib/README.md

 ## About

-This template is an opinionated boilerplate for javascript libraries.
+This template is an opinionated boilerplate for typescript libraries.

 ## Install